 Dressings will cover your wounds.

 You may have a urinary catheter.

 You will have 2 pillows under your knees to take the pressure off your abdomen whilst in bed.
 You may feel “tight” in the abdomen for some weeks after surgery but this will improve quickly in the first few days after surgery.

 You may have something to eat and drink approximately 4 hours after the surgery.
 Report any nausea to the nurse as vomiting can strain the abdomen and initiate bleeding as well as be unpleasant for you.

 All sutures are placed beneath your skin and are dissolving.
-Sometimes you might see or feel a small “spike” of stitch sticking out of you skin don’t worry about this.
+Sometimes you might see or feel a small “spike” of stitch sticking out of your skin: don’t worry about this.
 Natasha may trim this at your next visit.

 Wear your anti-embolic stockings until you see Natasha for the first post operation visit.